 The Number of Stored Time and Sales Records is completely separate from charting.
-It is only used for the Time and Sales window, for the Bid & Ask Depth Bars study, the Time and Sales studies, and for other specialized purposes which rely on Time and Sales data.
+It is only used for the Time and Sales window, the Time and Sales studies, to fill Simulated orders and manage trailing stop orders and certain other types of managed orders, and for other specialized purposes which rely on Time and Sales data.
 Studies like the Volume by Price study do not rely on this data.

 Changes to this setting do not go into effect until the next reconnection to the data feed.
 To do this, refer to Reconnecting to Data Feed.

 Maximum (Max) Time and Sales Depth Levels

 The Maximum Time and Sales Depth Levels setting controls how many market depth levels are included when the total Bid depth quantities and the total Ask depth quantities are calculated and included with the Time and Sales data.

 With Time and Sales Bid and Ask records, the total of the Bid quantities and the total of the Ask quantities in the market depth data are added together and included in the Total Bid Sizes and Total Ask Sizes fields.

 If this is set to 0 all of the market depth levels are added together to calculate the total.
 Otherwise, the specified number of levels are only added.

 Sierra Chart uses FIX connections to various supported Trading services.

 When this option is enabled, a log file is maintained for the FIX connection which contains the sent and received messages.
 Heartbeat messages and market data full refresh and incremental refresh messages are not saved because those use too much space.

 The advantage of logging messages is that if there is ever a problem with trading, this log file provides additional data about the messages exchanged.